Read time 7 minutes

 - A new wizard will appear on the screen showing the completion of archive mailboxes that are converted to PST.
 Click OK to finish the process.This is the simplest method to restore archive mailboxes of Exchange 2010.
 Also, then this tool allows you to migrate mailboxes to live Exchange and Office 365.

 Users often create archive mailboxes in Exchange to move unused or older emails so that they can free up some space.
 However, sometimes archive mailboxes get deleted or inaccessible due to errors.
 So, restoring these mailboxes becomes a necessity as it might hold some important data.
 The manual techniques are not that easy.
-Therefore, users can use Automated Exchange recovery tool to restore archive mailboxes.
+Therefore, users can use Automated Exchange recovery tool to restore and export archive mailboxes in PST.